-Disclosure: I received this book from the author.
-The views and opinions here are 100% my own and may differ from yours. ~Michelle
+Disclosure: I received a copy of this book from the author.
+The views here are !00% my own and may differ from yours. ~Michelle

 Where to find the author: